git-town/git-town/website/install.md

 - Install / Update:
   - Download the 32-bit or 64-bit executable for Windows from the latest release [here](https://github.com/git-town/git-town/releases).
-  - rename the file to `git-town.exe`
+  - Rename the file to `git-town`
-  - Put the file into the path and then Git will run it.
+  - Put the file into a folder included in the `%PATH%` variable.
+  - Then, Git will run it.
+  - You can check the path in a git-for-windows shell with: `echo %PATH%`.
+  - Typically, `C:\Program Files\Git\cmd` would be part of `%PATH%` and an apropriate location to put the file.

 ---